V0r-T3x/Fancygotchi/README.md

 `color_web` &  `color_display`:
 The color mode for the web UI or the Display.
+They are independant, the web UI (and share to twitter, telegram, discord, etc) can be in full color, but the pwnagotchi can use a e-ink waveshare into 1bit color mode.
 '2' = 1bit color mode B&W
 '' = full color mode